 QUALITY ASSURANCE

-Manufacturer Qualifications: Engage a firm with at least 5 years experience in manufacturing switchgear.
+Manufacturer Qualifications: Engage a firm with at least 5 years of experience in manufacturing switchgear.

 DELIVERY, STORAGE AND HANDLING

 Deliver products in factory labeled packages.
-Shipping groups shall not exceed 15 ft. in length.
+Shipping groups shall not exceed 15 feet in length.

 Store and handle in strict compliance with manufacturer’s instructions and recommendations.
 Protect from potential damage from weather and construction operations.
 Store so condensation will not form on or in switchgear and if necessary, apply temporary heat where required to obtain suitable service conditions.